lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 Recent empirical work has documented a striking discrepancy in the geometry of weight matrices in large language models (LLMs): the effective rank (eRank) of a weight matrix routinely exceeds its intrinsic dimension estimated by the Two-Nearest-Neighbor (TwoNN) method by one to two orders of magnitude.
 A natural interpretation of this gap is that the weight manifold has high curvature — that the rows of the matrix live on a surface that bends so aggressively that local neighborhood statistics undercount the true dimensionality.
 This paper argues that the curvature interpretation is wrong, or at best misleading, and proposes a simpler, empirically falsifiable alternative.

-Our claim is that the eRank/TwoNN ratio is not a curvature indicator.
+Our claim is that the eRank/TwoNN ratio is not primarily a curvature indicator.
 It is a proxy for the number of geometrically distinct low-dimensional sub-manifolds that have been concatenated into a single weight matrix by the architecture.
 When a weight matrix is split along its known functional boundaries — attention heads, query/key/value segments — the ratio drops by one to two orders of magnitude, and the per-component ratios converge to a narrow band (3--9x) that is stable across models of vastly different size and architecture.

 This reinterpretation matters because it changes what the ratio tells us about the model.
-A high ratio does not mean the weight geometry is complex in the differential-geometric sense.
-It means the matrix is doing multiple jobs at once.
-Each job, examined in isolation, has simple geometry.
-The complexity is organizational, not geometric.
+A high ratio does not necessarily mean the weight geometry is complex in the differential-geometric sense.
+It often means the matrix is doing multiple jobs at once.
+Each job, examined in isolation, has much simpler geometry.
+The dominant complexity is organizational.

 We demonstrate this through systematic splitting experiments on two architecturally distinct models: Qwen3.6-27B (27 billion parameters, dense architecture with DeltaNet/GQA hybrid attention) and DeepSeek V4 Flash (280 billion parameters, Mixture-of-Experts with 256 routed experts).
 Across both models, splitting weight matrices along functional boundaries consistently collapses the ratio from the 50--400x range to the 3--9x range.
 We further show that value projections in DeltaNet linear attention layers have per-head ratios of approximately 2x — far less complex than the composite matrix suggests — and that expert feed-forward weights in deeper layers develop internal sub-manifold structure absent in shallow layers.